 To make things a little easier for you, you can access a copy of our Switzerland Rail Pass Comparison Spreadsheet.
 Get your copy here!

-What is included in the Swiss Travel Pass?
+What are the Swiss Travel Pass inclusions?

 There are a great deal of benefits to traveling with a Switzerland train pass.
 You can pay once and travel without any concerns for the whole of your time in Switzerland.
 But there’s much more to it.